 - The presence of an in-ground pool

-The appraiser will rate the condition of the property “good, average, fair or poor” after they’ve evaluated it.
-Then, they’llcompare it to other homes in the area using special appraisal support software.
+The appraiser will rate the condition of the property as “good,” “average,” “fair” or “poor” after they’ve evaluated it.
+Then, they’ll use appraisal support software to compare it to other homes in the area.
 Comparable properties are other homes that have sold within the past 6 months nearby that are similar in size and sale price.

 How Long Does An Appraisal Take?

 There is no universal appraisal timeline.
-Appraisals in rural areas can take longer because certain rural areas may face a shortage of appraisers.
+However, appraisals in rural areas can take longer because certain rural areas may face a shortage of appraisers.
 It’s possible that it can take months to get an appraiser out to evaluate a property.

-An appraisal directly affects the amount of mortgage loan you can get because your lender gives you a home loan based on the appraisal’s estimate of the fair market value of the home.
-It keeps the lender from lending you too much moneyand keeps you from borrowing more than you need for a particular home.
+An appraisal directly affects the amount of mortgage you’re loaned, because your lender gives you a home loan based on the appraisal’s estimate of the fair market value of the home.
+It keeps the lender from lending you too much money, and keeps you from borrowing more than you need for a particular home.

 What happens if the appraisal comes in below the purchase price of the home you want to buy?
 Though it might be an unexpected scenario, it can happen, and it’s best to be prepared.

-What is LTV, anyway?
 The LTV represents the amount of the house your loan covers.
-Here’s a quick example of how LTV works when the appraisal comes back right on target with the home price:
+Let’s take a look at a quick example of how LTV works when the appraisal comes back right on target with the home price.

 The home you’d like to buy is appraised at $150,000.
 You and the seller agree that you’ll buy the home for $150,000.
 In addition, you tell your mortgage lender that you’re making a down payment of $20,000.